Weizhe-Chen/attentive_kernels/README.md

 }
 ```

+If you encounter any issues or have any questions, please feel free to contact me at `chenweiz [at] iu.edu`.
+I am happy to help and will respond as soon as possible.

 # Getting Started

 1. Creating a Python virtual environment is recommended but not required.
 I personally prefer `mamba` over `conda` because `mamba` provides the same interface but is much faster.